 What students say...

 "Just a quick email saying thanks for the last three years.
 Without your passion for the industry it would never have inspired me and given me the drive and determination to succeed!
 I'm extremely grateful for everything you have done.
-That belief you have in every student is a really uplifting and aided us as a year group to believe in ourselves a bit more, enabling u to push more boundaries and therefor creating some awesome pieces of work.
+That belief you have in every student is really uplifting and aided us as a year group to believe in ourselves a bit more, enabling us to push more boundaries and therefore create some awesome pieces of work.
 What a three years!
 Have enjoyed every last minute of it."

-"Your dedication and commitment to Theatre Production is forever there to see in the eyes of students and I cant thank you enough for giving me the opportunity that I have so thoroughly enjoyed since joining here in 2009."
+"Your dedication and commitment to Theatre Production is forever there to see in the eyes of students and I can't thank you enough for giving me the opportunity that I have so thoroughly enjoyed since joining..."

 "I just wanted to say thank you to you both for the last 3 years.
 They have really changed my life for the better and I am so looking forward to the next chapter of my life.
 I really appreciate all the hard work you have put in for us all this year and I am so happy with my mark!""I have really enjoyed the past three years, and I know I will miss Theatre Production and everyone associated with the course terribly.
 The course has given me so much confidence and encouragement to get the job I want, and to do it really well!
 Thank you for all your support."